redCOMPONENT-COM/redCORE/README.md

 redCORE is not a rapid application development tool based on conventions to automatically create output.

+redCORE based extensions works for Joomla 2.5 and 3.x.

 It is our hope that redCORE will be interesting for other Joomla developers or even the Joomla Core.

 Regards